angstromctf/learn/crypto/classical/caesar/contents.md

 Run to your houses, fall upon your knees,
 Pray to the gods to intermit the plague
 That needs must light on this ingratitude.

+FLAVIUS
+Go, go, good countrymen, and, for this fault,
+Assemble all the poor men of your sort;
+Draw them to Tiber banks, and weep your tears
+Into the channel, till the lowest stream
+Do kiss the most exalted shores of all.

+[Exeunt all the Commoners]

+See whether their basest metal be not moved;
+They vanish tongue-tied in their guiltiness.
+Go you down that way towards the Capitol;
             </textarea>

             <br/>